Entrepreneurial Mindset Tool, get ready and relevant for the future

 - Growth and strategical thinking +37%

 Growth of net profit was achieved in half of the companies that were running their own business at the start of this entrepreneurship program.
-Note: not every participant had a business growth goal for this program.
+Note: not every participant had a business growth goal or change of business model as a success for this program.

 After five years, a follow-up study shows a significant increase in their survival rate by up to 89%.
 The average survival rates in the EU and in the USA after five years are around 50%.